dnldn/bash/SMB Easy Copy Paste/readme.md

-#SMB Copy and paste from current directory to sambashare.
+SMB Copy and paste from current directory to sambashare.
 Script to make copying and pasting to and from samba shares using smbclient a little less painful.
-The directory in which the command is executed is copied to or from.
+The all contents of the folder in which the command is executed is copied to or from, including subfolders.
+NOTE: copying is done destructively, so DO NOT use this in a corporate setting without testing thoroughly first.
+For information on setting up samba to share files between Windows servers and Linux, refer to this excellent tutorial. https://www.youtube.com/watch?v=oRHSrnQueak

 To install:
-Download bash.sh and bash.conf to your /usr/local/bin.sh
+Download bash.sh and bash.conf to /usr/local/bin.sh

 Edit /etc/bash.bashrc - add following line:
 alias smb="bash /usr/local/bin/smb.sh"